Posted on ::

 The Difference

 Both groups run services on their own hardware.
 The overlap is obvious.
-But I think the goals diverge.
+The goals diverge.

 Self-hosters want control over their data and services.
 They pick tools that work without constant maintenance.
 A Raspberry Pi running Docker Compose.
 Simple reverse proxy.
-Services that just run.
-The point is having your own stuff without the headaches.
+Services that run.
+The goal is owning your stuff without the headaches.

 Where I Stand